heyJonBray/arrows-contracts/OPTIMIZATIONS.md

 - Removed `totalPrizePool` as it was redundant with `prizePool.totalDeposited`
 - moved `ownerWithdrawn` tracking into `prizePool.totalWithdrawn` for better gas efficiency and code organization, while maintaining the same withdrawal limit functionality
-- Moved `winnerPercentage` to be a public state variable instead of in a struct since it's frequently accessed in prize distribution calculations, and can be packed with other values
-  - updated constructor and `updateWinnerPercentage` to account for this change
-- **variable packing:**
-  - packed `mintLimit` and `winnerPercentage` into single slot
 - updated `lastWinnerClaim` timestamp to `uint32` which still provides coverage until 2106
+- removed redundant `winnerPercentage`, updated to `uint8` and packed variables in PrizePool struct
   - modify castings for timestamps in `updateWinnerPercentage()` and `claimPrize()` to work with that change
-- Added getter functions for struct fields to maintain proper access patterns
+  - Added public getter function for `PrizePool.winnerPercentage` for access control

 ```solidity
 function getTotalDeposited() public view returns (uint256)